dev-academy-programme/concepts/testing/cucumber-tests.md

     Then I see the text "It is likely to rain at your location in the next hour"
 ```

-Let's see how this style of feature specification can clarify its development:
+Let's see how this style of feature specification can clarify its development.

 First, the Job Story that the feature targets is written directly into the specification.
 This helps the team and the client understand how the software achieves the broad goals more specifically.
 Or at least our assumptions about these.

 Second, gherkin syntax is very specific.
 Does the user need to be signed in?
 Does the user need to click a button to request forecasts (maybe these should just be displayed by default).
 Clarifying these states and actions at this stage is much cheaper than re-building features later.

 Third, we see that the feature spec contains some very specific information:
- * the longitude and latitude
+ * The longitude and latitude
- * the text displayed on the button, "Will it rain?"
+ * The text displayed on the button, "Will it rain?"
- * the resulting forecast text, "It is likely to rain at your location in the next hour".
+ * The resulting forecast text, "It is likely to rain at your location in the next hour"

 This can help the client and team understand what we need for the feature to work, and the specific content of the page.
 This feature will likely make use of a weather API which will need the user's location.
 If we don't have this information currently we'll have to find some way to get it first.